Frequently Asked Questions

 When out of cell phone service, our director and administrative team are able to communicate with our instructors via satellite devices.

 Our instructors meet our students at the gate, and we constantly check for flight delays and other travel obstacles on every student’s flight.
 We strive to make traveling to and from each outdoor adventure as comfortable and stress-free as possible.
+Read more about traveling to and from Adventure Treks here.

 We can easily accommodate gluten-free students, vegetarians, and most food allergies and dietary restrictions, but we are unable to accommodate vegan or kosher diets.
 Please call us at 828-698-0399 so we can discuss your child’s specific needs.
 You can read more about the kinds of foods we eat here.